Our 5 Favorite Spots for the Best Crepes in Paris [2024]

 Believe it or not, crepes can be done wrong, even in Paris.
-That’s why we’re letting you in on our list of favorite crepe and galette makers in the City of Light—we want to make sure you get that hot, buttery speciality just right.
+That’s why we’re letting you in on our list of favorite crepe and galette makers in the City of Light.
+We want to make sure you get that hot, buttery speciality just right.

 First, let’s get one thing straight.
 Here in France, we don’t just have sweet crepes, dripping with butter, sugar, and lemon and treading the line between uncooked doughy goo and crispiness.
-You can get salty ones, too, called galettes—thin layers of buckwheat batter poured over a piping hot cast-iron plate, and served laden with butter, melted cheese, and thick-sliced country ham.
+You can get salty ones, too, called galettes — thin layers of buckwheat batter poured over a piping hot cast-iron plate, and served laden with butter, melted cheese, and thick-sliced country ham.
 This emblematic food of Brittany, France’s westernmost province, has some extraordinary outposts in Paris.

 No matter which of the above you’re craving (maybe both!), we want to share our picks for the best crepes in Paris.
 Here’s where to meet the crepe and galette masters.